 Here are some great places tested and proved to be great family outings in the winter.
-Just a quick drive and you’re on your way to a mini-getaway.
+Just a quick drive and you’re on the way to a mini-getaway.
 These trips really help me to get through the winter with a positive outlook.
-It’s a wonder what a few hours away can do to boost winter-morale.
+It’s a wonder what a few hours away can do to boost winter morale.

-Kalamazoo Nature Center This place is AWESOME!
-There are many trails at their main branch and the nature center building is SO COOL with lot of interactive activities for kids and adults.
+Kalamazoo Nature Center: This place is AWESOME!
+There are many trails at their main branch and the nature center building is SO COOL with a lot of interactive activities for kids and adults.
 If you take a trip, let me know what you think.

 Belle Isle: Conservatory, Aquarium, Nature Center, and Lookout Points.
 I could gush all day about each place.
 It’s AWESOME!
 See sting rays, sea horses, exotic plants, forts in the nature center, playgrounds, trails, views of Downtown Detroit, and more.